BOWELS OF MERCY:

 The gut sends messages up the Vagus nerve that increase serotonin, dopamine and norepinephrine systems in the brain stem.
-Short term these help us calm down, analyze and take action.
-Long term this constant release causes depletion of serotonin, dopamine and norepinephrine, and this contributes to mood and anxiety disorders.
+Short term, these help us calm down, analyze and take action.
+Long term, this constant release of the neurotransmitters, causes depletion of serotonin, dopamine and norepinephrine, and this contributes to mood and anxiety disorders.

-“Unfriendly bacteria (which thrive on sugar) will attack the lining of the gut and trigger the immune system and chronic inflammation.
+“Unfriendly bacteria (which thrive on sugar) will attack the protective mucous layer, the friendly backteria and the connective tissue between the cells that line the gut.
+This opens holes for food and bacteria to enter the blood and trigger the immune system and chronic inflammation.
 The gut lymphoid tissue is the largest immune organ in the body and when stirred up can cause almost every illness known: cancer, diabetes, arthritis, high blood pressure, irritable bowel, asthma etc.

 Hormones and peptides that the gut nervous system releases into the blood circulation cross the blood–brain barrier (e.g., ghrelin) and can act synergistically (along) with the vagus nerve to regulate food intake and appetite.

 Bacteria in the gut put out chemicals that trigger hunger in the brain for the food that the bacteria like.
-When these chemicals reach the brain they generate an urge to eat chocolate.
+When these chemicals reach the brain they generate an urge to eat specific foods such as sugar or chocolate.
 Your chocolate bacteria are screaming, “feed me, feed me).